 All types of air cooling systems from home to auto air conditioning units all operate on the same principles and have the same basic parts.
 This makes understanding how your system works just a bit easier, especially if you imagine your much larger system in your house.
 There are two major parts to any air conditioning unit, these are the condenser and the evaporator core.

 The compressor is the pump part of the system that moves the cooling solution, Freon, through the auto air conditioning system.
-While moving through the system the Freon, which is a gas and liquid, is forced through different sized metal and rubber hoses and tubes, through what is known as an expansion valve.
+While running through the system the Freon, which is a gas and liquid, is forced through different sized metal and rubber hoses and tubes, through what is known as an expansion valve.
 This constant pressure and condensing and expanding of the Freon makes it get very cold within the metal and rubber hoses.

-The control on the dash that the driver or passenger can adjust actually doesn’t control the temperature of the evaporator core, rather it controls how much air is blown across the core.
-The greater the amount of air the more cold air that is pushed into the vehicle’s cab or passenger area.
+The control on the dash that the driver or passenger can adjust doesn’t control the temperature of the evaporator core, instead it controls how much air is blown across the core.
+The higher the amount of air the more cold air that is pushed into the vehicle’s cab or passenger area.
 More sophisticated systems have a thermostat that automatically adjusts the fan and controls the temperature of the passenger compartment.
 As the temperature rises, the thermostat sends a signal to the fan to speed up and produce more cold air, lowering the temperature.

 Auto air conditioning systems also remove heat from the vehicle with the Freon that is returning from the evaporator core to the condenser.
 This is done at the front of the engine, usually close to the radiator.
-The warmed Freon is moved to the condenser, which is like the evaporator core but instead of allowing the cold Freon to cool the air, it allows the hot Freon to release the heat to metal fins, then a fan blows this heat away from the engine.
-In this way the auto air conditioning system works as both a cooling and a heat removal system as the Freon circulates through the hoses and metal condenser.
+The warmed Freon is moved to the condenser, which is like the evaporator core but instead of allowing the cold Freon to cool the air, it will enable the hot Freon to release the heat to metal fins, then a fan blows this heat away from the engine.
+In this way, the auto air conditioning system works as both a cooling and a heat removal system as the Freon circulates through the hoses and metal condenser.